BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [***ARMY
 COMPOSITION***]

-[*This army may include: Dáin Ironfoot, Lord of the Iron Hills;*]
+[*This army may include: DÃ¡in Ironfoot, Lord of the Iron Hills;*]

-[*Iron Hills Captains; Múrin & Drár; Iron Hills Dwarves; Iron Hills Goat Riders; Iron Hills Chariots; Iron Hills Ballistae.*]
+[*Iron Hills Captains; MÃºrin & DrÃ¡r; Iron Hills Dwarves; Iron Hills Goat Riders; Iron Hills Chariots; Iron Hills Ballistae.*]

 [**ARMY BONUS**]
- [*"Ironfoot has come!" — In Scenarios where you roll for additional forces to arrive (such as those that use the Reinforcements rule), you may modify your own Reinforcements rolls for warbands from this army list by +1 or -1.
+ [*"Ironfoot has come!" â€” In Scenarios where you roll for additional forces to arrive (such as those that use the Reinforcements rule), you may modify your own Reinforcements rolls for warbands from this army list by +1 or -1.
 In Scenarios where you roll to see which part of the board your warbands deploy in, you may modify the dice roll by +1 or -1.*]
-[*Additionally, Dáin Ironfoot, Lord of the Iron Hills receives the Master of Battle 4+ special rule.*]
+[*Additionally, DÃ¡in Ironfoot, Lord of the Iron Hills receives the Master of Battle 4+ special rule.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image43.jpeg)